How a jazz drummer helped get Wisconsin-based Sentry to Maui

 He recalls being in the rules trailer at Firestone for the Bridgestone Invitational when he ran into Tackett.

 “He said, ‘I just played this gig for an unbelievable company called Sentry’ and they’re interested in talking to us,'” Monahan said Sunday.
 “We passed that on to Brian Oliver in corporate marketing.
 When you hear something like this you’re like, ‘Really?
 Playing where?’
-I didn’t even know he was playing in a band.”
+I didn’t even know he was playing in a band.

+“People that relate to people, and people that listen, and people that connect to people can create opportunities,” he said.
+“And that’s what Ken did.”

-And it’s an example of how small conversations can lead to something much bigger.
+It was an example of how small conversations can lead to something much bigger.

 Sentry is fully invested in Maui, where it donates to the local United Way and with scholarships beyond the net proceeds from the tournament.
 It started “Aloha Friday” this year, where Hawaiian music was played in the home office in Wisconsin as the views of Justin Thomas and Xander Schauffele and Dustin Johnson were on TV screens in all of Kapalua’s radiance.